 As of June 21, fully vaccinated patients may provide proof of COVID-19 vaccination before their surgery or procedure or being admitted in lieu of COVID-19 testing.
 Patients can show proof by presenting a vaccination card, a printout or screenshot from MyChart or a printout or screenshot of official documentation from another facility.
 Patients who are not fully vaccinated or who cannot show proof of vaccination will still be required to undergo a COVID-19 test before being admitted or prior to a procedure or surgery.
 Patients also have a choice of not sharing proof of vaccination and getting tested for COVID-19.

-- Labor and delivery patients are allowed 2 healthy visitors.
-One healthy visitor 18 years or older may stay overnight.
-For the Neonatal ICU, both parents at a time will be allowed to visit.
+- Labor and delivery patients are allowed 2 healthy visitors at a time (18 years or older).
+One healthy visitor (18 years or older) may stay overnight.
+For the Neonatal ICU, both parents will be allowed to visit.

-- On the day of surgery (either incoming for surgery or already hospitalized), 1 healthy visitor is allowed to stay in the waiting room during surgery, then accompany the patient back to the unit.
+- On the day of surgery, 2 healthy visitors at a time are allowed to stay in the waiting room during surgery, then accompany the patient back to the unit.

 - Visitor policies will vary for long-term acute care hospitals (LTACHs).

 - If you feel an exception is needed, please speak to management.

 - Exceptions will be made for compassionate reasons, based on the patient’s medical condition.

 - Patient’s clergy may visit without being “counted” against the patient’s visitor limit.

 - Visitor hours may be determined by each unit.